mlzarathustra/ondes/doc/Voice.md

 ## Patching together components in YAML

+ A `program` in OndeSynth is a set of **Components** connected together.
+I use the term `patch` interchangeably with `program.` A `Voice` on the other hand is a program that has been instantiated into an Object in order to play music.
+The distinction is somewhat loose.

- A `program` in OndeSynth is a set of specifications for a patch in YAML.
-If you don't know YAML, you can probably fake it by looking at the existing patch files.
-It's a hierarchical data format with in which indents indicate the hierarchy.
+ It is represented as a set of specifications in YAML.
+If you don't know YAML, you can probably fake it by looking at the existing program files (for example in the `program` directory).
+YAML is a hierarchical data format with in which indents indicate the hierarchy.
 Plentiful information exists about it online.

  The application looks in two places for the YAML files: the resources directory `program` (a collection internal to the app, mostly basic patches like plain sine and sawtooth waves) and a directory called `program` relative to the working directory.
 It will parse subdirectories also, but only if the command line contains `-all`.
 Subdirectories are meant for test patches that you don't want to clutter up the main list with.